+'''

+Review/Revision - Dated 01-03-2024 with CMS

+Review/Revision - Dated 01-01-2022 with CMS

-Review/Revision - Dated 01-01-2022 with CMS Review/Revision - Dated 01-01-2021 with CMS Review/Revision - Dated 01-01-2020 with CMS Review/Revision - Dated 01-01-2019 with CMS
+Review/Revision - Dated 01-01-2021 with CMS

+Review/Revision - Dated 01-01-2020 with CMS

+Review/Revision - Dated 01-01-2020 with CMS

+Review/Revision - Dated 01-01-2019 with CMS Approval August 6, 2019

-Review/Revision - Dated 01-01-2019 with CMS Approval August 6, 2019 Review/Revision - Dated 01-01-2018 with CMS Approval October 3, 2018 Review/Revision - Dated 2016-2017 with CMS Approval June 23, 2017
+Review/Revision - Dated 01-01-2018 with CMS Approval October 3, 2018

+Review/Revision - Dated 2016-2017 with CMS Approval June 23, 2017

+Initial North Dakota Medicaid Expansion Quality Strategy - Dated 02-25-2014 with CMS Approval March 12, 2014

+'''

 For enrollees with special health care needs determined through an assessment by appropriate health care professionals (consistent with § 438.208[c][2]) to need a course of treatment or regular care monitoring, the MCO must have a mechanism in place to allow enrollees to directly access a specialist (for example, through a standing referral or an approved number of visits) as appropriate for the enrollee's condition and identified needs.
 The treatment plan must be approved by the MCO in a timely manner, if approval is required.
 The treatment plan must conform to the state's quality assurance and utilization review standards.
-The process for requesting specialist's care shall be clearly described by the MCO and explained to each enrollee upon enrollment.
+The process for requesting specialist care shall be clearly described by the MCO and explained to each enrollee upon enrollment.

-If the contracted network is unable to provide necessary medical services covered under the contract to a particular enrollee, the MCO must adequately and in a timely manner cover these services out of network for the enrollee, for as long as the entity is unable to provide them.
-This requires out-of-network providers to coordinate with the MCO with respect to payment and to ensure that cost to the enrollee is no greater than it would be if the services were furnished within the network.
+If the contracted network is unable to provide the necessary medical services covered under the contract to a particular enrollee, the MCO must adequately and in a timely manner cover these services out of network for the enrollee, for as long as the entity is unable to provide them.
+This requires out-of-network providers to coordinate with the MCO with respect to payment and to ensure that the cost to the enrollee is no greater than it would be if the services were furnished within the network.
 Services provided outside of the United States are not allowed.